 Another thing you can do which I’m sure you’ve done already, but not in the way I’m going to propose-is work through referral marketing.

 While I’m sure that friends and trusted, beloved customers, bring you some much-needed referrals, I don’t know if they’re as many as you’d need them to be.
 But there is a way to score more leads through referrals.

 You can always offer something to everyone who refers a friend, be it a discount or a special offer, or even something small for free.
 Kind of like…

 I chose this email because, first of all, I really loved the colors and the clever GIF design.
 However, there is more to it.

 The value is crystal clear.
 Five dollars credit for the client’s next purchase(s), for each friend they refer.
 Easy peasy, right?
 And there’s huge value right off the bat.
 It’s clickbaity, but not too much, it’s fun, the dollar bill is happy and your client as well.

-Your client, afterward, will share that email with people that could be interested in your work.
+Your client, afterwards, will share that email with people that could be interested in your work.
 And that way, you can turn your client into a brand ambassador.

 Another great way would be to hold a contest, where one would be able to refer a friend to your product or service.

 The person who gives you the most referrals wins.
 Count the referrals’ referrals as well, if you want to reach a broader audience, fast.